 We will then look at the physical features of these puppies that are bred from these parent dogs.
 What does a Chihuahua lab mix look like and what expectations should new buyers have about the size?

-Then we will offer a final verdict on the worth of these animals, both as a family pet and more generally as a hybrid.
+Then we will offer a final verdict on the worth of these dogs, both as a family pet and more generally as a hybrid.

 Let’s start with some of the basics with this new breed, beginning with the name.